ahx/openapi_first/README.md

     ```

     There are other ways to monitor your app, see `OpenapiFirst::Test.observe` (rails) or `OpenapiFirst::Test.app`.
 3. Run your tests.
-The Coverage feature will tell you about missing or invalid requests/responses:
+The Coverage feature will produce a HTML report at `coverage/openapi_coverage.html` with missing or invalid requests/responses.
-      ```
-      ✓ GET /stations
-        ✓ 200(application/json)
-        ❌ 200(application/xml) – No responses tracked!
-        ❌ 400(application/problem+json) – No responses tracked!
-      ```

-      Now add tests for all those "❌" to make them "✓" and you're green!

 > [!NOTE]
 > Check out [faraday-openapi](https://codeberg.org/ahx/faraday-openapi) to have your API _client_ validate request/responses against an OAD, which is useful to validate HTTP mocks during testing.